How To Store A Kayak Properly (and NOT Damage the Hull)

-Because we know how important kayak storage can be, we have put together this guide on how to store a kayak, so when you purchase your next yak you should be better prepared for keeping it protected and preventing it from damage.
+Because we know how important kayak storage can be, we have put together this guide on how to store a kayak.
+So when you purchase your next yak you should be better prepared to keep it protected and prevent hull damage with the right kayak storage solutions.

 Where Should I Store My Kayak?